matloff/omsi/README.md

 Make sure your laptop is fully charged before the exam.

+Submit your answers often.
+Near the end of an exam period, the network may be very busy, possibly making it difficult to get in.
+Each submission will overwrite the last.

 Again, remember that saving an answer does NOT submit it.
 You must do that separately.

 When you begin the exam, your very first action should be to click on **Description**.
 The instructor may have directions there that will make a night-and-day difference to your grade!
 So first take a few seconds to read this.
+Also, it is good to remove your old answer files (their names begin with "omsi_answer") from a previous exam.

 If your exam tests you on Python or R, remember that they won't be running in interactive mode here, so you must write explicit **print** operations.
 Graphical displays will not work, for the same reason.
 (There are workarounds for this, not detailed here.)
+Note too that these are not compiled languages, so you should not hit the Compile button.

-Keep in mind that you should get confirmation of these operations.
+Keep in mind that you should get confirmation of submit and compile operations.
 When you submit an answer, for instance, the Success! window then pops up to confirm receipt, though as mentioned, this may not occur instantly.

 <h2>
 <a name="instructors">Directions for instructors</a>